luismond/tm2tb/README.md

-# TM2TB
+# tm2tb

-**tm2tb** is a term extraction module with a focus on bilingual data.
+**tm2tb** is an AI bilingual term extractor.

-It uses spaCy's part-of-speech tags and sentence transformer models to extract and match terms from pairs of sentences and bilingual documents.
+It extracts a **T**erm **B**ase from a **T**ranslation **M**emory.

+## What is a Term Base?

+In translation projects, a term base is a collection of terms relevant to a project.
+It features words and terms with their corresponding translation to a target language.

+## What is a Translation Memory?

+A translation memory is a file that stores translations from previously translated files.
+Normally it is bilingual, but it can also contain translations from many languages.

+## How can I use tm2tb?

+In translation projects, bilingual term checks are part of the quality assurance processes.
+- Extract biterms from bitexts, add them to a LQA pipeline, run QA checks

+In machine translation projects, bilingual term is used to fine-tune MT models
+- Extract biterms from bitexts, add them to a training data pipeline, fine-tune a language model

+In foreign language teaching, bilingual term lists are used as a teaching resource
+- Extract terms from bilingual data, generate vocabulary cards for students

+In transcreation projects, equivalent terms are needed to provide creative translations
+- Extract terms from bilingual data, explore their similarity and find matches beyond literal translations

 ## Approach

-To extract terms from a sentence, tm2tb first selects candidates using part-of-speech tags as delimiters.
-Then, a model language is used to embed the candidates and the sentence.
-Finally, the embeddings are used to find the terms that are more similar to the sentence using cosine similarity and maximal marginal relevance.

-For pairs of sentences (which are translations of each other), the process above is carried out for each sentence.
-Then, the resulting term embeddings are compared using cosine similarity, which returns the most similar target term for each source term.

-For bilingual documents, terms are extracted from each pair of sentences using the aforementioned process.
-Finally, similarity averages are calculated to produce the final selection of terms.
+1. Extract terms from source and target languages
+2. Use an AI model to convert the terms to 'vectors' (a complex number, don't worry about this)
+3. Use the vectors to find the closest source/target term matches

 <hr/>

-## Main features

-- Extract bilingual terms from pairs of sentences or short paragraphs.
-- Extract bilingual terms from documents such as translation memories, and other bilingual files.
-- Extract terms and keywords from single sentences.
-- Use part-of-speech tags to select different patterns of terms and phrases.

 ## Languages supported

-So far, TM2TB supports English, Spanish, German, French, Portuguese and Italian.
-Chinese and Russian are currently in beta testing.
+English, Spanish, German, French, Portuguese, Italian, Chinese, Russian.

 ## Bilingual file formats supported

 - .tmx
 - .mqxliff
 - .mxliff
-- .csv (with two columns for source and target)
+- .csv
-- .xlsx (with two columns for source and target)
+- .xlsx

 <hr/>

 # Basic examples

-### New!
-Run these examples directly in a [Google Colab notebook](https://colab.research.google.com/drive/1gq0BOESfP8ok9xRP4z0DSRBsC74YKWQz?usp=sharing)
+### Run these examples in a [Google Colab notebook](https://colab.research.google.com/drive/1gq0BOESfP8ok9xRP4z0DSRBsC74YKWQz?usp=sharing)

-### Extracting terms from a sentence
+### Extract terms from a sentence

 ```python
 from tm2tb import TermExtractor